Randy Arozarena Player Props: Rays vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.53 team ERA ranks 21st across all MLB pitching staffs.
+- The Tigers have the 21st-ranked team ERA across all league pitching staffs (4.50).

-- Tigers pitchers combine to allow 129 total home runs at a clip of 1.2 per game (to rank 16th in the league).
+- Tigers pitchers combine to surrender 129 total home runs at a rate of 1.2 per game (to rank 15th in baseball).

-- The left-hander's most recent appearance came on Sunday against the Miami Marlins, when he went 4 2/3 innings, surrendering four earned runs while giving up six hits.
+- The righty's most recent time out was on Tuesday against the Pittsburgh Pirates, when he tossed six innings, surrendering four earned runs while giving up eight hits.

-- In five games this season, the 26-year-old has put up an ERA of 4.57, with 11.2 strikeouts per nine innings.
-Opponents are hitting .228 against him.
+- In nine games this season, the 25-year-old has a 4.34 ERA and 6.8 strikeouts per nine innings, while giving up a batting average of .230 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.